mfroute/halouma.github.io/index.md

 Regardless, statistical tests are necessary in order to quantify the **significance** of these differences.

 ### Mann-Whitney U test
 Okay, but which test is appropriate?
-After trying out different tests on the distribution of the variables, we prefered to use the Mann-Whitney U test to compare the means because we assume the that the distributions are not normal.
+After trying out different tests on the distribution of the variables, we prefered to use the Mann-Whitney U test to compare the means because we assume that the distributions are not normal.
 Our null hypothesis: means from blue and red states are the same.
 The null hypothesis will be rejected in the case that the p value is less than 0.05.
 Rejection of the null hypothesis will support the claim that the means are significantly better.

 The results are as follows:

 <center>